-You should read and understand these notes while planning your installation:
+Read and understand the following notes while planning your installation:

 - 1. Refer to national and local electrical codes for acceptable external wiring practices. - 2.
 Material and labor for external wiring requirements are to be provided by designated personnel. - 3.
 For external wiring requirements, including the minimum AWG size of external wiring, see the appropriate column in Table J. The power wiring for this equipment is rated at 75°C. If wire is run in an ambient temperature greater than 30°C, higher temperature and/or larger size wire may be necessary.